What is Content Automation in Pharma and Why is it Important?

 The most effective way to leverage content reuse is to plan for reuse.

-When you reuse content, you write, edit, and approve the content one time.
+Content reuse reduces the time and cost of content development.
+Content reuse also improves quality and reduces risk by ensuring consistency, accuracy, and adherence to standards.
+When you reuse content, you draft, revise and release the content one time.
 This means you say the same thing the same way everywhere you need to provide that information.
-This consistency makes it much easier for reviewers to find and comprehend the information.
+This consistency enables automation, including AI and API-based automation.
+It also makes information easier for reviewers to find and understand.

 Each copy, paste, and tweak operation also adds time.
 Did the author’s tweaks improve the chances of regulators accepting the information without query?
 If the regulator does query the information, there are now two places to find and update the information: the original content and the pasted, repurposed content.
 It can be difficult to find the repurposed information if the terminology or syntax changed.